A Closer Look at Language Variations between American, British, and Australian English

 The biggest thing you’ll notice with American versus British English is the difference in spelling.
 The British double the “l” in words like traveler and will spell realize as realise.
 Likewise, the British words theatre and centre have become theater and center in American English.
 The difference here is that British English keeps the spelling of words it has adopted from other languages, such as German, or in this case, French.
 Alternatively, American English spellings are reflective of how the word sounds when it’s spoken.
 Take the example of the British English “plough,” which is shortened and changed to “plow” in American English.

 So why all these differences?
-Quite simply, the two versions went their separate ways around 250 years ago and have been diverging and sharing new words and phrases ever since.
+Quite simply, the two versions went their separate ways around 250 years ago and have been diverging and sharing new terminology ever since.
 America started pinning down its version in the 1800s, thanks to lexicographer and language reformer Noah Webster.

 His American Dictionary of the English Language was groundbreaking and was aimed at standardizing the American language.
 Webster, allegedly, changed the spellings of words in an effort to make US English different from British English as a way of showing cultural independence.
 He believed that English spelling rules were unnecessarily complex, so he introduced spellings that were pronounced as they were written.
 He also added 12,000 new words that had not appeared in British dictionaries, such as skunk and squash, among other Americanisms.